The Halo Bispectrum Multipoles in Redshift Space: Results

 \subsection{Scale cuts}

-In section~\ref{ssec:maximal_model} we have seen that the range of validity of the tree-level model is more limited for higher-order multipoles with respect to the monopole.
-This suggests that it could be convenient to consider different values of $\kmax$ for the different multipoles.
+In section~\ref{ssec:maximal_model} we have shown that the range of validity of the tree-level model is more restricted for higher-order multipoles with respect to the monopole, i.e. the model starts failing at larger scales.
+This suggests the possibility to adopt different values of $\kmax$ for the different multipoles, pushing the bispectrum monopole to smaller scales.

 We illustrate this point in figure~\ref{fig:scale_cuts} where we compare the contour plots for the $B_0+B_2$ analysis under the following assumptions: \begin{itemize} \item $\kmax^{B_0}=\kmax^{B_2}=0.06\kMpc$ (blue); \item $\kmax^{B_0}=0.08\kMpc$ and $\kmax^{B_2}=0.06\kMpc$ (yellow); \item $\kmax^{B_0}=\kmax^{B_2}=0.08\kMpc$ (magenta). \end{itemize} In all cases we adopt the reference, 5-parameter model.